Getting Your Team off to a Great Start

 Working in teams can be fantastic – if team members work well together.
 However, if people are pulling in different directions, the experience can be awful.
-What's worse is that without sufficient direction, teams can focus on the wrong objectives, can fail to use important resources, can be torn apart with avoidable infighting, and can fail, with sometimes dire consequences for the organization.
+What's worse is that, without sufficient direction, teams can focus on the wrong objectives, can fail to use important resources, can be torn apart by avoidable infighting, and can fail, with sometimes dire consequences for the organization.

 Team Charters are documents that define the purpose of the team, how it will work, and what the expected outcomes are.
 They are "roadmaps" that the team and its sponsors create at the beginning of the journey to make sure that all involved are clear about where they're heading, and to give direction when times get tough.

 For teams to get off "on the right foot," Team Charters should be drawn up when the team is formed.
 This helps to make sure that everyone is focused on the right things from the start.
 However, drawing up a team charter can also be useful if a team is in trouble and people need to regain their view of the "big picture."